 Other furnace repairs cost $125 to $480 on average, depending on the system type and size and the part that requires replacing.

 Blower capacitor replacement cost

 Blower capacitor replacement costs $100 to $250 with professional installation or $10 to $50 for the part alone.
 Test the capacitor before replacing the blower fan motor, as a faulty capacitor may cause motor problems.
 Blower motor replacement costs $300 to $900.

 Heat pump capacitor replacement cost

-Replacing a heat pump capacitor costs $100 to $250, including the part and labor.
+Replacing a heat pump capacitor costs $100 to $250 for the part and labor.
 The heat pump capacitor jumpstarts the motor or compressor and keeps it running smoothly.
-Other heat pump repairs cost $150 to $2,000 or more.

 Capacitor price factors